Last Updated on

 Milk is pretty simple as there are a variety of nut milks.

-Butter is more complicated if you don’t want the vegan alternative.
+Butter is more complicated if you don’t want the vegan alternative (here's a list of the best vegan butter).
 You can also try the following:

 Eggs are probably the most difficult thing to replace.
 Eggs are used for binding (like meatballs) or raising agents (like cakes).